Indicia-Team/support_files/Elasticsearch/README.md

     ```

   * Select the “Execute query, write result to file” toolbutton.
   * On the options dialog, uncheck the Column names option.
+Set the column
+    separator to a colon followed by a space (": ") and the quote char to a
-Set the output file
+    double quote.
+Set the output file to Elasticsearch/data/taxa.yml in the
-    to Elasticsearch/data/taxa.csv in the working folder.
+    working folder.
-* In pgAdminn 4:
+* In pgAdmin 4:
+  * TODO: update following to convert to YAML.
   * If indicia, public is not your logged in users default search path, then
     edit the query to add "indicia." in front of all the table names (use a
     different prefix if your schema is different).